mito-ds/saga/RESEARCH.md

 ## Longest Common Subsequence with a Change Operation - and a Distance Metric

+EDIT: I think it might be this algorithm: https://en.wikipedia.org/wiki/Hirschberg%27s_algorithm, or at least something close!

 The longest common subsequence between two strings A= a1, a2, ... an, B=b1, b2, .. bm is a set of characters LCS = l1, l2, ... li where all characters in LCS appear, in order (but not necessarily contigiously) in both A and B, and they are the longest possible sequence that satisfied this constraint.

 This is clearly a useful notion for a version control system; for any list that undergoes changes, the LCS of the old list with the new list can be thought of as the things that do not change.